jgagne/recipe-markup/README.md

 `#demo`
-# A Flavorful HTML & CSS Recipe
+# A Tasty HTML & CSS Recipe
 Baked with semantic, functional, and content-based markup and style.